 Students will explore how science, technology, engineering, mathematics, and design are used together to help to address different issues faced by society.
 Students will develop solutions to real world problems using 21st century technologies in a problem-based learning environment.
 This will be a survey course of topics such as computer science, 3D modeling, robotics, electrical engineering, biomedical engineering, mechanical engineering, civil engineering, and aerospace science.
 This course is recommended but is not a requirement for students wanting to take Gateway as 7th or 8th graders.

-*Students successfully completing Computer Science for Innovators and Makers/Automation and Robotics will receive .5 high school credit, but the course grade will be excluded from the student’s high school grade point average (GPA).
+● Students successfully completing Fundamentals of Computer Science at middle school will receive one high school elective credit toward the Computer Science Program of Study within the STEM Endorsement but the course grades will be excluded from the student’s high school grade point average (GPA).

-*Students successfully completing Design and Modeling/Green Architecture will receive .5 high school credit, but the course grade will be excluded from the student’s high school grade point average (GPA).
+● Students successfully completing Principles of Applied Engineering at middle school will receive one high school elective credit toward the Engineering Foundations Program of Study within the STEM Endorsement but the course grades will be excluded from the student’s high school grade point average (GPA).

 Gateway: Medical Detectives/Science of Technology (7th & 8th grade – High School Credit 8710 & 8711)